Moss temple (Saihoji) [苔寺 (西芳寺)]

 It is said that it was built in the period of Muso Soseki, and is designated as an important cultural property.

-To visit this temple, we must make a reservation by postcard.
+To visit this temple, we must make a reservation by postcard or online.

 How to get here